-- ☐ Ensure teachers arrange make-up sessions, if needed. - ☐ Make sure the back cover of each assessment booklet is accurate. - Ensure teachers only noted adaptations that each student actively used during the administration. - Ensure principals signed the back of assessment booklets when a student with an IPP participated in the assessment. - ☐ Prepare the return shipment by consulting the packing slip.
-Remember to include the following: - all booklets: - updated Student Lists; - completed Quality Control Return Report. - ☐ Use the pre-paid Canada Post slip to return materials to EECD.
+- □ Ensure teachers arrange make-up sessions, if needed. - □ Make sure the back cover of each assessment booklet is accurate. - Ensure teachers only noted adaptations that each student actively used during the administration. - Ensure principals signed the back of assessment booklets when a student with an IPP participated in the assessment. - Prepare the return shipment by consulting the Packing Slip.
+Remember to include the following: - all booklets; - updated Student Lists; - completed Return Slip (on reverse side of Packing Slip). - □ Use the pre-paid Canada Post slip to return materials to EECD.
 Drop the package off at your local post office or if your school is in an on-demand pick-up area, call Canada Post at 1.888.550.6333.